fnyrawr/bachelor_project/README.md

-# Bachelor Project Implementation
+# ShiftManager
-Implementation of a staff management software tool as part of my bachelor thesis
+This project was part of my Bachelor Thesis.
+It is currently `June 2024` under rework for better user experience and some major overhaul.

 ### How to make the application run
 1) create a virtual environment